EXHIBITIONS + ART

 List of Exhibitions

-SOLO 1993.7 Turning Over a New Leaf.
-Hanacho Ohanazaka, Umegaoka, Tokyo.1993.10 Celebrate Australia - Homesick I. Kreisel Forum, Akasaka, Tokyo.1993.11 Celebrate Australia - Homesick II.
-Wisma Gallery, Jingumae, Tokyo.1995.11 Sho and Tell.
+1993.7 Turning Over a New Leaf.
+Hanacho Ohanazaka, Umegaoka, Tokyo.1993.10 Celebrate Australia - Homesick I. Kreisel Forum, OAG Haus, Akasaka, Tokyo.1993.11 Celebrate Australia - Homesick II.
+Wisma Gallery, Jingumae, Tokyo.1993.11 Celebrate Australia - Homesick III.
+Daimaru Department Store, Kyoto.1995.11 Sho and Tell.
 Gallery Kamigataginga, Osaka.1995.12 Sho me the Way.
 Vision Network Gallery, Jingumae, Tokyo.
 Morphe'95.1996.12 Eat, Drink, and Inkslinger.
 Las Chicas, Jingumae, Tokyo.1997.5 Gai-Shin: Alien Mentality.
 Michael Nagy Fine Art.
 Sydney, Australia.1997.10 Sacred Cows Make Great Hamburgers.
 Gallery APJ.
-Harajuku, Tokyo.1998.1 Be What You Would Seem To Be.
-Code Gallery.
+Laforet, Harajuku, Tokyo.1998.1 Be What You Would Seem To Be.
+Installation, Code Club.
 Shinjuku, Tokyo.1998.6~ Sumiroku Restaurant (Permanent Collection) Aoyama, Tokyo

-SELECTED GROUP SHOWS1994~7 The International Calligraphers Association Exhibition.
+SELECTED GROUP SHOWS 1994~7 The International Calligraphers Association Exhibition.
 Tokyo Metropolitan Museum of Art.
 Ueno, Tokyo.1994.10 Living With Wood.
-Odawara, Japan1994.11 Recognizing The Republic.
+Odawara, Japan.1994.11 Recognizing The Republic.
 Michael Nagy Fine Art.
 Sydney, Australia.1995.1 Kiki.
 Gallery Ku.
 Odawara, Japan.1996.9 Message From The Forest.
 Odawara, Japan.1996.8 300 Artists for Aids.
 (Charity Auction)1997.10 Celtic Art Now.
 ASIZ Gallery.
 Aoyama, Tokyo.1999.4 '99 Moolpha/Neowave.
 Doul Art Centre.
 Seoul, Korea.1999.10 Art of Ink in America.
 JACCC Diozaki Gallery.
 Los Angeles, USA2000.5 Art of Ink in America - 2000: International Contemporary Calligraphy The Newark Museum.
 New York, USA2000.10 Art of Ink in America - 2000: International Contemporary Calligraphy National Taiwan Arts Education Institute.
 Taipei, Taiwan.